Toronto Zoo: Since opening

 In 1976, the Zoo opened the Canadian Domain Ride, a monorail-like automated guideway transit service that travelled into the Zoo's Canadian Domain area, located in the Rouge Valley.
-The rides operations were placed on hold in July 1994 after an accident.
+The ride's operations were placed on hold in July 1994 after an accident.
 The monorail has since been mothballed with many sections becoming overgrown with vegetation.
 A 2009 study determined it would cost upwards of $800,000 to return the infrastructure to use and upgrade it to current standards.
 A fundraising drive was started in 2010 and has since raised $1.15 million.
-In the interim, the current Zoomobile uses five (4-car set) Chance Coach Sunliner trams.
+In the interim, the current Zoomobile uses five (4-car set) Chance Coach Sunliner rubber-tired trams.

-Between 1980 and 1984, several new exhibits were added to the zoo, including snow leopards, gaur, a children's zoo (Littlefootland), and a new indoor habitat for African elephants, and the Indian Rhinoceros Pavilion, as well as the official opening of the Zoomobile.
+Between 1980 and 1984, several new exhibits were added to the zoo, including snow leopards, gaur, a children's zoo known as Littlefootland, and new indoor habitats for the zoo's African elephants and Indian rhinoceroses, as well as the official opening of the Zoomobile.

-In 1985, Qing Qing and Quan Quan – a pair of giant pandas, on loan for three months from the People's Republic of China, were displayed at the Zoo.
-The Zoo broke all previous attendance records as thousands of visitors came to see these rare animals.
-Over the years, the Zoo has presented other rare or unusual animals, including golden monkeys (1986), koalas (1988, 1996, 2002), Tasmanian devils (the late 1970s until 1998), and white lions (1995, 2012 onwards).
+In 1985, Qing Qing and Quan Quan – a pair of giant pandas, on loan for three months from China, were displayed at the zoo.
+The zoo broke all previous attendance records as thousands of visitors came to see these rare animals.
+Over the years, the zoo has housed other rare or unusual animals, including golden snub-nosed monkeys (1986), koalas (1988, 1996 and 2002), Tasmanian devils (from the late 1970s until 1998), and white lions (1995 and 2012 onwards).

 In 1987, the zoo rebranded the South American Waterfall area as the Maya Temple Ruin exhibits, featuring some architectural decor.
-Animals such as capybaras, jaguars and spider monkeys remained while llamas and similar animals were relocated.
+The zoo's capybaras, jaguars and spider monkeys remained while the llamas and similar animals were relocated.
 In 1988, the zoo completed new reptile exhibits in the Australasia Pavilion, the spotted-necked otter exhibit in the Africa Pavilion, and the Primate Wing in the Americas Pavilion.

-The Malayan Woods Pavilion opened in 1983.
-The Sumatran tigers arrived in 1994.
-Naked mole-rats went on exhibit in 1996.
-Komodo dragons become a feature exhibit in 1997.
+The Malayan Woods Pavilion opened in 1993 and the Sumatran tigers arrived the following year.
+Naked mole-rats went on exhibit in 1996, and Komodo dragons become a feature exhibit in 1997.

 In 1997, zoo workers went on strike for nine weeks, however, the zoo remained open.
-After the strike, they signed a minimum compliment contract.
+After the strike, they signed a minimum complement contract.

 In 1998, with the amalgamation of the individual municipalities that made up Metro Toronto, the Zoo was officially renamed the Toronto Zoo.
 That same year, the Zoo opened the Africa Savanna, the largest expansion in its history.